rsksmart/devportal-1.0/content/rsk-devportal/tools/thegraph.md

 $ graph build
 ```

-Then run these to authenticate and deploy your subgraph.
+To authenticate and deploy your subgraph, run the commands below.
 You can copy these commands directly from your subgraph’s page in Studio to include a specific deploy key and subgraph slug:

 ```bash
 $ graph auth --studio <DEPLOY_KEY>
 $ graph deploy --studio <SUBGRAPH_SLUG>
 ```

-You will be asked for a version label.
-You can enter something like v0.0.1, but you’re free to choose the format.
+You will be asked to provide a version label (e.g., v0.0.1).
+You can use any format that works for you.

-### Test your subgraph⁠
+### Test Subgraph⁠

 You can test your subgraph by making a sample query in the playground section.
 The Details tab will show you an API endpoint.
 You can use that endpoint to test from your dApp.